daamien/blog/_drafts/2019-01-03-8_anonymization_stratgegies_with_postgres.md

 The difficulty, of course, is to write the faking function.
 For dates or numeric values, it is basic.
 But for more complex data types, it may require some effort to produce relevant synthetic data.
+Various open source tools can help you with that, personnally I like [faker] a lot.

 Furthermore this technique is not appropriate for analytics because the values are not "real".
 On the other hand, it is perfect for CI and functional testing.